Welcome to The Brehon Lawyer! See the ‘About’ section for general background on the motivations for this blog.

 The society depicted in the Brehon Laws has sometimes been romanticised.
 Early Ireland was no utopia however.
 It was a hierarchical and patriarchal place.
 That said, the Brehon Laws were pragmatic and humane in many ways .
 They also contained detailed rules governing what we would today think of as ‘civil’ agreements and disputes, for example relating to contracts.

 There was no developed ‘criminal’ law system (in the modern sense) in Early Ireland, which lacked a centralised justice and police apparatus.
 Instead, illegal acts were usually atoned through a kind of privately-enforced system of ‘restitution’, mostly based on a complex regime of fines.
-For example, in cases of homicide typically a two limb fine was calculated based on 1) the nature of the crime (éraic or cró); and 2) the ‘honour price’ of the victim of the crime (lóg n-enech), depending on their social status .
+For example, in cases of homicide typically a two limb fine was calculated based on 1) the nature of the crime (éraic or cró); and 2) the ‘honour price’ of the victim’s kin (lóg n-enech), depending on their social status .
 Physically harsh punishments and summary killings for certain offences also feature in some of the laws .

 Early Ireland was politically fragmented.
 Many competitive ‘petty kingdoms’ or ‘chiefdoms’ (túath), varying in size and influence, were spread across the island.
 Each túath was a jurisdiction in its own right.
 Any rights (and not everyone had the same rights) enjoyed by people in a particular túath were usually confined to that particular place.
 There were some exceptions to this.
 Certain professionals (e.g. clerics) could, because of their standing, enjoy legal rights wherever they went .